Albro3459/ClipboardHistory/README.md

-## A Clipboard History manager like Clipboard History from Windows
+## ClipboardHistory, a clipboard history manager like Clipboard History from Windows

 * it is fully built in Swift for Mac OS.

 * it opens on the bottom right on all the desktop windows (like in mission control)

 * once running, it can be opened and closed with cmd + shift + c

+* there is a clipboard status bar icon that will hide and show the app while running

+* Also, cmd + shift + v will paste text without formatting while running

+* clipboard history is currently limited to 30 items.
+I picked a limit.

 <!-- <br />